yooper/php-text-analysis/README.md

 ```

 ### Sentiment Analysis with Vader
-Need Sentiment Analysis ?
-Use Vader, https://github.com/cjhutto/vaderSentiment .
+Need Sentiment Analysis with PHP Use Vader, https://github.com/cjhutto/vaderSentiment .
 The PHP implementation can be invoked easily.
+Just normalize your data before hand.
 ```php
 $sentimentScores = vader($tokens);
 ```

 ### Document Classification with Naive Bayes
+Need to do some docucment classification with PHP, trying using the Naive Bayes
+implementation.
+An example of classifying movie reviews can be found in the unit
+tests

 ```php
 $nb = naive_bayes();
 $nb->train('mexican', tokenize('taco nacho enchilada burrito'));